ahoymarcus/nextjs-myjs-tech-blog/articles/authorization-and-authentication-protocols-overview-2022-04-11.md

 2. Export metadata from the IdP and import them.
 3. Give metadata back to the service of SSO.
 4. It's suggested that users only make logins with its SSO credentials.

+Finalmente, a SAML assertion is a XML document that the IdP send to the SP having the authorization status from the user, and there can be 3 types os SAML assertions: **Assertion of Authentication**, **Attributed Assertion**, and **Assertion of Authorization**.

 - **Some Advantages of SAML**